The Rise of Singapore's Third-Wave Coffee Culture

 Adrian Khong traveled to the United States while Leon Foo apprenticed with a local traditional coffee roaster, Tan Tiong Hoe.
 He attended a coffee roasting class at Heart Coffee Roasters and visited other specialty coffee shops.

-Coffee Blends And Single-Origin Coffees
+Coffee Blends and Single-Origin Coffees

 A year later, when he started Jewel Coffee, he offered two single-origin coffees daily.
 Every four to five days, the cuisine changed.
 It was contentious at the time since other local specialty stores served house blends instead.
 Papa Palheta by Leon Foo was constantly pushing their house blend Terra Firma.
 "At the time, the notion was that if you own a coffee business, you should have a blend so that the taste draws customers in."
 "It's something they're used to and will get used to," Khong said.